chanced/transcode/README.md

 # why is a yaml/json conversion library

-why encodes yaml into json and json into yaml all while preserving the structure of the data.
+why encodes yaml into json and vice versa all while preserving the structure of the data.

 -   aliases are not supported.
 -   comments are obviously lost